matthede/General-Python/README.md

 Some other scripts will be added as well as examples that may be used as base code for bigger projects.

 - Yahoo stock pull
+  *A basic web scraper that pulls stock data from yahoo.com during the trading day